SkyyySi/calamares-deploy-guide/README.md

 </pre>

-5. Create a package for calamares:<br><b>Tip</b>: You can use the provided PKGBUILD for this, just make shure that, if you use the stable version, you make shure the version string at the top matches the last version on https://github.com/calamares/calamares/releases
+5. Create a package for calamares:<br><b>Tip</b>: You can use the provided PKGBUILD for this, just make shure that, if you use the stable version, the version string (`pkgver`) at the top matches the last version on https://github.com/calamares/calamares/releases

 6. Create the ISO:
 <pre>